Best Places to Live in Seattle – Your Cross-Country Guide

 Just like Queen Anne, the schools in Ballard boast admirable high school graduation rates, as well as good test scores.
 Aside from a number of regular elementary schools, such as Adams Elementary, Loyal Heights, and Salmon Bay, Ballard is also home to an alternative school that has its own program and curriculum.

 Most of the best things to do in Seattle revolve around this area.
 Being a sea-front community, it has lots of maritime-related attractions, such as the Shilshole Bay Marina and the famous Ballard Locks.
 If that’s not exactly your thing, you might be happy to learn that there are lots of breweries in the area where you can find unique beers.
 One of the things you should know before relocating here is that it has some great parks – so you can only imagine how amazing the Golden Gardens Park, with its view of the lake, is if we say that it’s one of the most breathtaking ones in the city.

 University District – A Mecca for Students

-If you’re a future student moving to the largest city in the state of Washington to pursue higher education, you will most likely want to live close to other students.
+If you’re a future student moving alone to another state and to the largest city in Washington to pursue higher education, you will most likely want to live close to other students.
 Well, it’s time to hire moving services, because you’ve just found your new home.
 University District is just what you’ve been looking for.
 This hip community is one of the liveliest corners of the city, mostly owing to its young population made up predominantly of students.
 This is where the main campus of the University of Washington is located.

 Of course, wherever there are students, there are also numerous pubs, cafes, restaurants, and clubs.
 In other words, you’ll never be bored here.
 In addition to that, the surroundings are pretty scenic, so even a simple stroll down the neighborhood’s streets is sure to be enjoyable.